Set Up a Management VLAN for OPNsense, a Network Switch, and a Wireless Access Point

 You should be able to create SSIDs as shown below that belong to different VLANs without issue even though you assigned Port 21 to be on the MGMT VLAN (since that was for the untagged traffic).

-Note in the screenshot below that if you do not specify a VLAN for a SSID, the clients connected to that SSID will be on the MGMT VLAN since that SSID will not have its traffic tagged by the wireless AP.
-The other SSID in the screenshot which has the VLAN ID of 10 will have clients belonging to that VLAN.
-The network switch configuration should have Port 21 set as a “tagged port” for VLAN 10.
+In the screenshot below, if you do not specify a VLAN for a SSID, the clients connected to that SSID will be on the MGMT VLAN since that SSID will not have its traffic tagged by the wireless AP.
+The other SSID in the screenshot which has the VLAN ID of 10 will have clients belonging to VLAN 10.

 Testing Access on the MGMT VLAN

-Testing that the management VLAN is configured properly you first need to connect a PC/laptop into the management network (Port 3 in the example I have shown).
-The first thing you need to verify is that your system is able to obtain an IP address in the 192.168.99.0/24 network.
+To test that the management VLAN is configured properly, you will need to connect a PC/laptop into the management network (Port 3 in the example I have shown).
+The first thing you will need to verify is that your system is able to obtain an IP address in the 192.168.99.0/24 network.

 If you are able to obtain an IP address such as 192.168.99.100, then you know the following is working: the VLAN and DHCP configuration in OPNsense and the VLAN configuration for Port 3 and Port 23 on the network switch.